dotnet/runtime/src/mono/wasm/runtime/modularize-dotnet.md

 # dotnet.cjs.pre.js
 - Executed second (2)
 - Applied only when linking CommonJS
 - Will try to see if it was executed with `globalThis.Module` and if so, it would use it's instance as `Module`.
-It would preserve emscriptens `Module.ready`
+It would preserve emscripten's `Module.ready`
 - Otherwise it would load it would assume it was called via `createDotnetRuntime` export same as described for `dotnet.es6.pre.js` below.

 # dotnet.es6.pre.js